seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/LAB03-Configure-and-deploy-a-non-relational-data-storage-solution/LabExercise-3.md

 In this exercise, you will learn how to use the Azure portal to set up a file share and accessing it from a virtual machine.

+In this Exercise, you will have:

++ Task 1: Setup Azure File and access from a Virtual machine

+## Estimated timing: 60 minutes

 ### Task 1: Setup Azure File and access from a Virtual machine

 Azure Files provides fully managed cloud file shares that can be accessed via the industry standard Server Message Block (SMB) or Network File System (NFS) protocols.